 Mr. Stokes is the recipient of The Manhattan School of Music Scholarship, Juilliard’s M. & E. Cohen, Irene Diamond and Stonzek Memorial Scholarships, Eastman School of Music’s Howard Hanson Scholarship and, during his study at Baltimore School for the Arts, Mr. Stokes received the Joan G. and Joseph Klein, Jr. Prize for the Most Promising Performing Artist.

 Recent performances include recitals in Paris, New York City and Gettysburg, Pennsylvania with pianist Alice Gi-Young Hwang, performances with Le Train Bleu at the Bravo!
-Vail Festival in Colorado, with Symphoniacs in Berlin and with Sympho in San Francisco and a tour of the Midwest with Arts Fusion Initiative.
+Vail Festival in Colorado and with Symphoniacs in Berlin and Hamburg and a tour of the Midwest with Arts Fusion Initiative.
 He has collaborated with the arts journal Music and Literature on performances at issue release events featuring composers profiled in the journal.
-At the most recent release, Mr. Stokes performed a program of music by Vladimir Godar.
+At a recent release, Mr. Stokes performed a program of music by Vladimir Godár.

 Upcoming performances include US and European tours with Symphoniacs, a Lincoln Center residency with Arts Fusion Initiative and a performance of Elgar Concerto and Philip Lasser’s Vocalise with Gettysburg Chamber Orchestra.